-- •HP62 is a "Near Azeotrope", and therefore liquid charging is required. - Weigh in as much of the charge (as liquid) as possible into the discharge size. - Install a sight glass between the suction side and the gage manifold.
-Use the manifold valve to "flash off" the liquid refrigerant before it enters the ice machine.
-Do this until the proper charge is weighed into the system. - •When the system is serviced, a special liquid line dryer is required (see parts list). - Polyolester oil absorbs water very easily, and therefore when the system is opened for service, it must be re-sealed as soon as possible (15 minutes maximum). - Special leak detection equipment is required to locate small refrigerant leaks.
+- •HP62 is a "Near Azeotrope", and therefore liquid charging is required. - Weigh as much of the charge (as liquid) into the discharge side as possible. - Install a sight glass between the suction side of the machine and the gage manifold.
+Use the manifold valve to "flash off" liquid before it enters the refrigeration system and weigh in the balance of the charge. - •When the system is serviced, a special liquid line dryer is required (see parts list). - Polyolester oil absorbs water very easily, and therefore when the system is opened for service, it must be re-sealed as soon as possible (15 minutes maximum). - Special leak detection equipment is required to locate small refrigerant leaks.
 Usually a leak detector capable of detecting a Halogenated refrigerant or HFC-134a will work.
 Check with the leak detector manufacturer if in doubt. - Do NOT mix with air for leak testing.